dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 To take as example `KnownUser`, i.e. a logged-in user who is not member of the project:

-- With `permissions="prop-default"`, he has `V` rights on the image: Normal view.
+- With `permissions="open"`, he has `V` rights on the image: Normal view.  #TODO THIS DOESNT MAKE SENSE.
-- With `permissions="prop-restricted"`, he has `RV` rights on the image: Blurred image.
+- With `permissions="restricted"`, he has `RV` rights on the image: Blurred image.
 - With a blank `<bitstream>` tag, he has no rights on the image: No view possible.
 Only users from `ProjectAdmin` upwards are able to look at the image.